The Official On-line Publication of the

 This site is for all Okemos High School Alumni

--- Is this your initial visit?
-Look around.
+Is this your initial visit?
+Look around!
 To join, Login by clicking "First Time Visit & Introduction".
-Another way to join, click "Classmate Profiles, find your name in your class year, click your name, and enter and save your contact information.
-Or, click here...if your name is not listed with your class, click "add yourself here" to use the Membership Wizard to access a step-by-step page to enter and save your contact information.
+Another way to join: click "Classmate Profiles, find your name in your class year, click on your name, and enter, then save your contact information.
+Or, click here if your name is not listed with your class, click "add yourself here" to use the Membership Wizard to access a step-by-step page to enter and save your contact information.
 Creating or updating your Profile is free and you decide whether or not it's visable to others.
-If you leave your email address, you may receive selected (or all) classmate updates. --
+If you leave your email address, you may receive selected (or all) classmate updates.

 Okemos Alumni Association major sponsor of the